 The formula we used above relies on certain assumptions:

-• Independence: The observations in the sample must be independent of each other.
-This means that one observation should not influence another.
+- Independence: The observations in the sample must be independent of each other.
+So in practice, one observation should not influence another.

-• Sample Size: The sample size must be large enough to ensure that the sampling distribution of the sample proportion is approximately normal.
-A general rule of thumb is that both n * p̂* and n * (1 - ) must be greater than or equal to 10.
+- Sample Size: The sample size must be large enough to check that the sampling distribution of the sample proportion is approximately normal.
+A general rule of thumb is that both n * p̂* and n * (1 - p̂) must be greater than or equal to 10.
 This condition is often called the "success-failure" condition.

 Let's check if our example meets these assumptions: